A detox with teas and cleansing is not a one-time event.

 Manjistha Tea– It’s interesting to note that the skin is the largest organ of the body, and one of the ways that the body helps to eliminate toxins.
 Therefore if your skin is missing out on the nutrients and support it needs, you won’t be as toxin-free as you could be.
 Manjistha is a plant that is used for its medicinal properties, and you’d best be served by drinking it.
 Women especially, since it can help with menstruation due to its blood purifying effect.
 This is one additional way women have of getting rid of toxins.

-Milk Thistle Tea– The benefits to the liver make milk thistle tea worth drinking.
+Milk Thistle Tea– The benefits to the liver make detoxing milk thistle tea worth drinking.
 The liver is the focal point of your organs, and when it isn’t operating at its best, there is a virtual domino effect on your other organs.
 So any detox plan you undergo should have the liver as the main organ worth treating.
 In addition to that, milk thistle also has digestive benefits, so you’ll not only be helping the organ that filters the toxins, but helps the system that flushes those toxins out of the body.

-Neem Tea– Here is another herb you might not have heard of before, as it’s popular in India but not so much in America.
+Neem Tea– Here is another detoxing herb you might not have heard of before, as it’s popular in India but not so much in America.
 This is typically consumed as a daily tea to help ward off a myriad of conditions and diseases.
 The tea is thought to help the liver do its job, and therefore there are many trickle-down benefits from there.
 It has a unique makeup of different vitamins and minerals that are essential to the body, and it also has a pleasing taste so it’s not hard to drink it every day.

 Red Clover Tea– The major detoxing that goes on with red clover is due to its antioxidant value.
 This means the body will get some backup when it comes time to do battle with the free radicals that are introduced in the foods we eat, and the environment we live in.
 Getting a daily boost is vital, because an accumulation of free radicals with no defense can lead to a host of conditions that nobody wants.
 It’s simple enough to make a tea from it, and buying organic red clover is recommended.

 Triphala Tea– The main benefit of triphala is to help stimulate a bowel movement, which is why it’s often used to help treat constipation.
-But if you’re on a detox program those toxins need a place to go.
+But if you’re on a detoxing program those toxins need a place to go.
 If you’re not helping the bowels and colon purge them from your system, they could end up being reintroduced into the body.
 That’s why so many programs rely on an herb like triphala because it is also working to expunge toxins, in addition to helping to keep you regular.

-Turmeric Tea– Perhaps you only used turmeric to help spice up a recipe, but you can also make a tea from it rather quickly and easily.
+Turmeric Tea– Perhaps you only used turmeric to help spice up a recipe, but you can also make a detoxing tea from it rather quickly and easily.
 The good news is that it can help kickstart your liver and gallbladder into creating more bile, which helps to break down toxins and flush them from the liver and out of the body.
-Most American’s don’t produce nearly enough bile, and so this is a great way to try and get things to their correct levels and have your digestive system functioning normally.
+Most American’s don’t produce nearly enough bile, and to this is a great way to try and get things to their correct levels and have your digestive system functioning normally.

-Wormwood Tea– Here is an herb that helps the bile out of the liver, and out of the body.
+Wormwood Tea– Here is an detoxing herb that helps the bile out of the liver, and out of the body.
 This is helpful because if you have too much toxic build up it can sometimes stagnate within the body unless acted upon by another force.
 In this case wormwood has a purging effect, and the bile is whisked from the liver and down through the body.
-This is a tea that you can drink daily to make sure that you are producing enough bile, and that it is finding its way through your system.
+This is a detoxing tea that you can drink daily to make sure that you are producing enough bile, and that it is finding its way through your system.